What happens in a consultation?

 Sometimes, it is not possible to do skin tests on a child, for example if they have had antihistamines in the days before the test or the tests may not be conclusive and more information is required.
 In these cases, a blood test can provide similar information.
 If you wish, we can put on an anaesthetic cream– this will temporarily numb the skin and help to reduce the discomfort of the blood test.
 Results take 4-5 days to come back.
 Please note that these blood tests can be expensive and are performed by an independent laboratory so it is important that you ensure you are able to pay for these if you are not adequately insured.

 Do I need a GP referral?

 Most insurers will only authorise an appointment if you have a referral from either a GP or another consultant.
-If you do not have a referral and are a self-funding patient, Dr Fox and Dr Till recommend contacting Allergy London to provide a brief outline of the problem to ensure that a specialist allergy appointment is the best course of action.
+If you do not have a referral and are a self-funding patient, Professors Fox and Till recommend contacting Allergy London to provide a brief outline of the problem to ensure that a specialist allergy appointment is the best course of action.